In this article you will find

 All

-Practical Guide:How to Prepare a Brief for a Field Game?
+Practical Guide: How to Prepare a Brief for an Outdoor Game?

 To allow us to propose the ideal solution, it's worth answering five key questions:

-1. What is the profile of the participants?(Age, industry, does the team work together on a daily basis, or is it distributed?).
+- What is the profile of the participants?
+(Age range, industry, does the team work together daily or is it distributed across locations?)

-2. What is the main objective?(A reward for performance, getting to know new people, solving a specific communication problem.)
+- What is the main objective?
+(A reward for performance, getting new people acquainted, solving a specific communication problem?)

-3. How much time do we have on the agenda?(The standard scenario lasts about 3 hours, but we also have shorter and extended versions.)
+- How much time is on the agenda?
+(The standard scenario runs approximately 3 hours, but we also have shorter and extended versions.)

-4. What is the location?(Should the game take place near the hotel or in the city center?).
+- What is the location?
+(Should the game take place near the hotel, in a forest area, or in a city centre?)

-5. What is the level of "physical activity"?(All our games are inclusive, but Crime Forest requires a slightly different approach than the stationary Saboteur).
+- What is the expected level of physical activity?
+(All our games are inclusive by design, but Power of Crime requires a different approach than the more stationary Saboteur.)

 FAQ – Answers to the most frequently asked questions

-Summary: Invest in the foundation of your success
+Summary: Invest in the Foundation of Your Success

 Ekspertka w organizacji eventów firmowych, specjalizująca się w tworzeniu angażujących doświadczeń, które wzmacniają relacje zespołowe i biznesowe.